mhatib/Mini-PpT-Infra/README.md

 .\host_settings.ps1
 .\download_files.ps1

-## computer will restart after running the script
-## when restart is complete, run this in an administrator prompt
+computer will restart after running the script, when restart is complete, run this in an administrator prompt

 vagrant up

 It takes around 10 minutes to download all VMs and run properly.